 Only 47% of Chief Compliance Officers say their organization has an enterprise-wide reporting system that is integrated with compliance monitoring across functions and business units.

 In a time when data privacy is more important than ever, there is a sizable number of SMBs that are simply unprepared for what’s to come.

 We have new and emerging legislation like Prop 24 being signed into law, an increasing desire from consumers to take more ownership of their data, and businesses that are being targeted by—and falling victim to—cybercriminals and hackers.

-The end result is that SMBs must get themselves ahead of the game by looking ahead at the types of legislation to come, and to understand that sooner rather than later they will have to ensure that they have the right data security protections in place to be assured they can be in compliance.
+The end result is that SMBs must get themselves ahead of the game by looking ahead at the types of legislation to come, and understanding that sooner rather than later they will have to ensure that they have the right data protection solutions in place to be assured they can be in compliance.